Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-1.md

 ## Create a Forge App

 1. Follow the instructions on [Get Started with Forge in Three Steps](https://forge.autodesk.com/developer/start-now/signup) to create a Forge App.
-In the *Add Services to Forge* stage, select "Design Automation API V3" and "Data Management API".
+In the *Add Services to Forge* stage, select "Model Derivative API" and "Data Management API".

 2. Jot down the *Client ID* and *Client Secret* of the Forge App you created.
 You will need this in the next step.

 ## Save Client ID and Client Secret to Postman Environment Variables

-In the DA43dsMax Tutorial environment that you selected earlier, there are two Postman Environment Variables named `client_id` and `client_secret`.
+In the Model_Derivative environment that you selected earlier, there are two Postman Environment Variables named `client_id` and `client_secret`.
 By setting these variables, you don't need to specify their values when you send HTTP requests to Forge.

 To set the environment variables: